linagora/openpaas-esn/doc/REST_API/REST.md

 # REST API Overview

-This describes the implemented REST API of the official OpenPaas API v0.1.
-The OpenPaas REST API is implemented using the HTTP protocol, and the JSON data format.
+This describes the implemented REST API of the official OpenPaaS API v0.1.
+The OpenPaaS REST API is implemented using the HTTP protocol, and the JSON data format.

 OpenPaaS API starts from version 0.1 that is not a release version.
 It means that from now on, all routes are also defined with the base path /api/v0.1